 Make the Zeppole

 Prepare 8 (3-inch) squares of parchment paper or aluminum foil.
 Transfer the dough to a pastry bag with a star-shaped tip.
 Pipe a ring of dough onto each square of paper or foil, about 2 inches in diameter, to form a doughnut shape.

 Heat several inches of frying oil in a large pot with high sides to 320 F (160 C).
-Drop the zeppole (still on the paper or foil) in one or two at a time to avoid crowding.
-The paper or foil will detach itself after a few seconds, and you can remove it from the oil with tongs or a slotted spoon.
+Drop the zeppole (still on the paper or foil) in the oil one or two at a time to avoid crowding.
+The paper or foil will detach itself after a few seconds and you can remove it from the oil with tongs or a slotted spoon.